RAZAFINDRATSIMA LAB

 • A paper led by Dr. Jadelys Tonos, published in Functional Ecology, explores how the foraging strategies by a frugivorous primate (Eulemur rubriventer) shape spatial patterns of seed dispersal.

-• Research on promoting equitable research partnership in Primatology, published in International Journal of Primatology
+• Research on promoting equitable research partnership in Primatology, published in International Journal of Primatology, with Onja Razafindratsima as a collaborator.

-• Research on facilitated forest restoration using pioneer seed dispersers in Madagascar: The example of Microcebus spp., published in Land
+• Research on facilitated forest restoration using pioneer seed dispersers in Madagascar: The example of Microcebus spp., published in Land, with Onja Razafindratsima and Veronarindra Ramananjato as a collaborator.

 Congratulations Onja!